andygeers/psalm-27-stronghold-tutorial/README.md

 ``||sprites:set destroy on wall||`` to ON
 * Once again, you could ``||sprites:start trail effect||`` for extra juice.

 Why not add a third one heading in the opposite direction?
-Try it every 1000ms this time, position 168,120 and velocity 0,-79.
-This one will appear a little slower and less often, and will be walking UP the screen not DOWN).
+How would you make it appear at the bottom and walk upwards?
+Try making it appear a little less often and move a bit slower.

 ```blocks
 let fast_1: Sprite = null